josbeir/cakephp-docs-md/docs/3/en/development/sessions.md

 ## Session Configuration

-Session configuration is generally defined in [Config / app.php](config/app.php.md).
+Session configuration is generally defined in `/config/app.php`.
 The available options are:

 - `Session.timeout` - The number of *minutes* before CakePHP's session